 Yet, God used the wickedness of Joseph's half-brothers to bring this transition to pass.
 His foreordination does not eliminate the secondary causes/actions/agency of others, but actually renders these actions certain.
 Moreover, Joseph's brothers were acting in accord with their own evil character and desires to rid themselves of Jacob's favored son.
 There was no external coercion imposed upon them forcing them to do what they did.
-They acted freely, but their wills were in bondage to evil.
+They acted "freely", but their wills were in bondage to evil-the paradox of sinful man who believes that he is free but is actually a slave to his own passions.